LagrangeDev/Lagrange.Core/Docker.md

 docker run -id -p 8081:8081 -v /path-to-data:/app/data -e UID=$UID -e GID=$(id -g) ghcr.io/lagrangedev/lagrange.onebot:edge
 ```

-> 1. The first time you run it, you will be prompted `Please Edit the appsettings.json to set configs and press any key to continue`.Please choose one of the following methods to execute.
+> 1. The first time you run it, you will be prompted `Please Edit the appsettings.json to set configs and press any key to continue` Please choose one of the following methods to execute.
 >
 >    1. Restart the container after modifying `/path-to-data/appsettings.json`
 >    2. Modify `/path-to-data/appsettings.json` and use `docker attach` to enter the container and press any key, then use `Ctrl`+`P`; `Ctrl`+`Q` to exit the container.